shortdoom/gh-fake-analyzer/README.md

    python analyze.py <username> --commit_search # search github for commit messages (slow, experimental)
 ```

 A `script.log` file is created after the first run.
 All profile data is downloaded to `/out`.
+By default, `config.ini` to cap total amount of data downloaded.

+Use `config.ini` to set different MAX parameters (some accounts can have a lot of data).

 # How to Read the Output